Ahmed Kathrada: Activities after release

+In 2008, he was invited to be the keynote speaker at the UNESCO Global Intergenerational Leadership Development Conference at the University of Connecticut in Hartford, Connecticut, held from 2-11 August.
+The annual conference is hosted by the UNESCO Chair and Institute of Comparative Human Rights.
+In his address, given on 4 August 2008, Kathrada spoke of what he had learnt from Nelson Mandela when both incarcerated on Robben Island.
+Many in the audience of 75 young people from 55 countries, were reported to be "spellbound by Kathrada’s courage, humility and sacrifice".
+Amii Omara-Otunnu, who holds the UNESCO Chair in Comparative Human Rights at UConn, commented afterwards that Kathrada was "a great person because he carries himself with humility".

-Kathrada was married to Barbara Hogan, a recent Minister of Public Enterprises.
-In 2008, he founded the Ahmed Kathrada Foundation to continue his life's work.
+Also in 2008, he founded the Ahmed Kathrada Foundation to continue his life's work.

-In 2017, Kathrada appeared along with remaining surviving co-defendants at the Rivonia Trial, Andrew Mlangeni and Denis Goldberg, along with lawyers Joel Joffe, George Bizos and Denis Kuny in a documentary film entitled “Life is Wonderful”, directed by Sir Nicholas Stadlen, which tells the story of the trial.
+In 2017, Kathrada appeared along with remaining surviving co-defendants at the Rivonia Trial, Andrew Mlangeni and Denis Goldberg, along with lawyers Joel Joffe, George Bizos, and Denis Kuny in a documentary film entitled Life is Wonderful, directed by Nicholas Stadlen, which tells the story of the trial.
 The title reflects Goldberg's words to his mother at the end of the trial on hearing that he and his comrades had been spared the death sentence.

-Death
+Death and legacy

 Kathrada died at a medical centre in Johannesburg from complications of a cerebral embolism on 28 March 2017, aged 87.
 He was buried the next day in Johannesburg in accordance with Islamic rites at Westpark Cemetery where his funeral also took place there.
 The BBC described the funeral as "simple" with "nothing lavish or grand" in sight, and there was a tent "filled with people" who paid their last tribute.
 His funeral was attended by veterans of the struggle for freedom, ANC stalwarts, South African politicians, civil society and ordinary South Africans.
 Notable mourners were Former President Thabo Mbeki, Deputy President Cyril Ramaphosa, last two remaining Rivonia trialists Denis Goldberg and Andrew Mlangeni, last two remaining Little Rivonia Trialists Laloo Chiba and Mac Maharaj, former South African lawyer of Rivonia trialists and little Rivonia Trialist George Bizos, Graca Machel, Winnie Mandela, Sophia De Bruyn, EFF leader Julius Malema, including the Gauteng Premier David Makhura who made welcoming and the Former President Kgalema Motlanthe who was keynote speaker for the funeral and the Minister of Finance Pravin Gordhan who was given a resounding applause by everyone due to his fight against corruption led by president Zuma and the Gupta Famil.
 President Jacob Zuma, Kathrada's opponent, did not attend the funeral in accordance with the family's wishes.

 Zuma ordered the South African flag to be flown at half-mast to mark Kathrada's death and postponed a cabinet meeting in order to allow cabinet members to attend the funeral.

+As of 2026 the Ahmed Kathrada Foundation continues.

+The Ahmed Kathrada Award of Excellence is awarded by the Congress of Business and Economics.